chalatz/tours/pages/info/reviews-comments-content.md

 subtitle2: They Came as First Time Clients, Left as Friends
 reviews:
 - year: "2019"
-  text: "Nicholas it was an amazing experience.
+  text: "\n\nNicholas.
+Michael was superb on both excursions.
+We learned a lot and
+    had a superb time with him.
+And you were right regarding Tsambica beach.
+Spectacular.<br>
+    \nJoel (Aug 4th)  jfeldman@sidley.com\n\nHi, we really enjoyed out time with Manuel and we'll be back again soon.
+We will not hesitate to recommend you.<br> \nDavid (Aug 3rd)  david@tomcoh.com\n\nWhat a superb day, an island tour with Sergio as our driver, one of the nicest, friendliest and most knowledgeable people you could meet.
+We would recommend Sergio and this company wholeheartedly.
+Thank you for a great day.<br> \nJuliet  juliet.schaffer@gmail.com\n\nThanks so much for the tour, Really enjoyed it!<br> \nAllan and Amanda  alpeck777@yahoo.com\n\nNicholas it was an amazing experience.
 Thank you so much.
-We will recommend
-    your services again. \nSam and Mary (Aug 2nd)<br> sam_perera@yahoo.com\n\nWe were so lucky and fortunate to have Michael share the beauty of his lovely island!
-    \ We spent 8 hours seeing all the beauty that Rhodes has to offer and take home memories to last a lifetime!
+We will recommend your services again. \nSam and Mary (Aug 2nd)<br> sam_perera@yahoo.com\n\nWe were so lucky and fortunate to have Michael share the beauty of his lovely island!
+We spent 8 hours seeing all the beauty that Rhodes has to offer and take home memories to last a lifetime!
 Thank you again so much for everything and we hope to see you again upon returning to Rhodes.
 Highly recommended!!!<br>\nMark  (Aug 1st)  williammarkhastings@yahoo.com\n\nHello, Thank you for planning for us a wonderful day.
 Everything went very well and our driver was very nice and very knowledgeable.
 We really enjoyed it.
 Thank you, Josee (July 27th) jmorin17@hotmail.com\n\nNicholas, Our tour could not have been any better.
 Mike & Mike were the best!
 Thanks for your follow up and for having such excellent people in your company.
 Regards, Mike B. (July 26th)<br>\nmberger1@sbcglobal.net\n\nDear NICHOLAS & MICHAEL,  Thank you very much for your kind hospitality and the trip was most enjoyable.
 I will definitely be back in the future for more trips and will be sure to spread the word of your great tour experience to friends.
 Thank you very much.<br>\nYours sincerely.
 E. O. ONYA  (July 24th)<br>\ndr_onya@yahoo.com\n\nThanks Nicholas to you and Apostolos!!!
 We spent a great time in Rhodes!!!
-I had  a wonderful birthday!<br>\nRegards, Monica,  monicacoro@mac.com<br>\n\nWe had a wonderful day in Rhodes.
+I had  a wonderful birthday!<br>\nRegards, Monica,  monicacoro@mac.com<br>\n\nWe had a
+    wonderful day in Rhodes.
 The island is so beautiful, we enjoyed it more than Santorini.
     Andrew was a great tour/driver, and very pleasant to spend the day with.
 His knowledge of Rhodes, and his insight into modern economic and social issues in Greece was very informative.
 So much better than being on a big bus tour from the cruise line.<br>\nRegards, Susan and Nate (July 22nd) <br> \nsusantgans@gmail.com\n\nDear Nicholas, Thank you for our tour.
 We all really enjoyed it and found Kostas the tour guide, very friendly and informative.
-Also Jakob the driver, met us and transported us very happily and safely.<br>\nKind regards, Elizabeth (July 21st)<br>\nliz8222@icloud.com\n\n\nHi
-    Nicholas,  Thank you so much for the tour especially teaming us up with Mahir.
+Also Jakob the driver, met us and transported us very happily and safely.<br>\nKind regards, Elizabeth (July 21st)<br>\nliz8222@icloud.com\n\n\nHi Nicholas,  Thank you so much for the tour especially teaming us up with Mahir.
     He was a great match and very helpful and informative, he knows his job and does it very well!
 The tour itself was also perfect to really see every side of the